shader-slang/spec/expressions.md

 ```

 Note:
-An initializer-list expression may only appear in contexts where it will be checked against an expected type.
+An initializer-list expression can only appear in contexts where it will be checked against an expected type.
 There are no synthesis rules for initializer-list expressions.

 An initializer-list expression is equivalent to constructing an instance of the expected type using the arguments.